Durotriges

 The Durotriges were one of the Celtic tribes living in Britain prior to the Roman invasion.
 The tribe lived in modern Dorset, south Wiltshire, south Somerset and Devon east of the River Axe and the discovery of an Iron Age hoard in 2009 at Shalfleet, Isle of Wight gives evidence that they may also have lived in the western half of the island.
+There is growing evidence to suggest that women held relatively high status in the tribe due to several factors including: high status grave goods found predominantly in female graves and the society being matrilocal.
 After the Roman conquest, their main civitates, or settlement-centred administrative units, were Durnovaria (modern Dorchester, "the probable original capital") and Lindinis (modern Ilchester, "whose former, unknown status was thereby enhanced").
 Their territory was bordered to the west by the Dumnonii; and to the east by the Belgae.

 Name

 The tribe's name is known from Ptolemy's Geography and from two inscriptions on Hadrian's Wall, both dating from after the Roman conquest of Britain.
 It is not known if anyone referred to them as the Durotriges before they arrived in the area now known as Dorset.

+The name is transliterated in ancient greek as Δουρότριγες in Ptolemy.
+RIB 1672 and 1673 are inscribed stones recording assistance of the tribe in building Hadrian's Wall.

-The name can probably be broken down into two parts.
+RIB 1672: civitas Durotrigum LendiniensisRIB 1673:civitas Duro|tragum Lendi|niensisThe name can probably be broken down into two parts.
 'Duro', which means 'hard' or 'strong place' and was widely used for early Roman forts, and 'trig' means inhabitant.
 That would produce a meaning of 'fort dwellers', appropriate for the region's many hill forts (although these appear to have been largely abandoned by the time of the Roman invasion of Britain in AD 43).

 'Duro' has also been derived from 'dubro', the British word for water ('dour' or 'dwr'), and the second element has been interpreted as 'riges', that is 'kings'.